mendix/docs/content/en/docs/refguide/modeling/mx-assist-studio-pro/mx-assist-performance-bot/performance-best-practices.md

 Rearrange the parts of the XPath, so that the cheapest and most-specific parts are to the left of each `and`.
 Similarly, if using separate predicates like `[part 1][part 2]`, you can rearrange the predicates to have optimal ordering.

-## 15 Entity exposed as OData with key that uses non-indexed attribute [MXP016] {#mxp016}
+## 15 Entity Exposed as OData with Key That Uses Non-indexed Attribute [MXP016] {#mxp016}

 Entities can be exposed as OData services.
 Depending on how many records the underlying entities contain, loading the data from the database can take time.
-For read-intensive entities that are exposed with a single key, it makes sense to add an index on the attribute used as key.
-For larger volumes of data, this can significantly boost performance of object retrieval from the database.
+For read-intensive entities that are exposed with a single key, it makes sense to add an index on the attribute used as a key.
+For larger volumes of data, this can significantly improve performance of object retrieval from the database.

 ### 15.1 Steps to Fix

 To fix the issue, do the following:

 1. Check if the underlying entity contains a substantial amount of records before adding an index (at least 10000 records).
-2. Add an index on the attribute that is used as key for the exposed entity.
+2. Add an index on the attribute that is used as a key for the exposed entity.

 {{% alert color="info" %}}
 This optimization may not be very beneficial for data types like Boolean and enumerations due to a limited number of possible values of these types.
 It is not recommended to add indexes for such types.